Price

 Flights

 Wait for official trip confirmation via email from GEEO before booking your flights.
 Prices tend to be lowest 90–120 days out, but that window varies by route and year.
-Neither GEEO nor G Adventures bear responsibility for any flights purchased before the trip is confirmed.
+Neither GEEO nor G Adventures bears responsibility for any flights purchased before the trip is confirmed.
 This program begins in Buenos Aires and ends in Rio de Janeiro.
 Please double-check our itinerary for the date by which you must arrive in Buenos Aires.
 You may want to arrive in Europe one or more days early in case you have flight disruptions.
 You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
 Welcome Meeting on Day 1.
 You can depart Rio de Janeiro any time on the final day of the program.

 Plugs and Converters